CGCookie/retopoflow/help/changelist.md

 - Improved handling of when Blender version is outside requirements
 - Restructured and cleaned code base
 - Improved Hive integration
+- Light and Dark themes now use built-in matcaps

 ### RetopoFlow 3.2.9&rarr;3.3.0